Spaberg/The-Mysterious-Disappearance-of-Saka-Town---Spooki-Game-Jam-2024/README.md

 Please bear in mind that this is a **jam project**, so the focus was on getting things done rather than on code quality.

 ## License
-This project is licensed under Attribution-NonCommercial 4.0 International.
+This project is licensed under Creative Commons Attribution-NonCommercial 4.0 International Public License.
 For more details, please refer to the [LICENSE](./LICENSE.txt) file. **This code and assets are not available for commercial use or redistribution** without explicit permission.